oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

         return
       }
       this.$api.createNew(value, false).then((response) => {
-        this.$log.debug("New item created:", response)
+        this.$log.debug('New item created:', response)
-        this.newTodoTitle = ""
+        this.newTodoTitle = ''
         this.todos.push({
           id: response.data.id,
           title: value,